Janez Janša: Accusations of plagiarism

-The largest and most notable Roman Catholic newspaper Družina and Janša have both claimed that the very few individuals who managed to survive the Kočevski Rog massacre included Janša's father, although the story of the actual survivor France Dejak, which was told in 1989 for the first time in Mladina, was re-told in details as if it has been experienced by Janša's father.
+The largest and most notable Roman Catholic newspaper Družina and Janša have both claimed that the very few individuals who managed to survive the Kočevski Rog massacre included Janša's father, although the story of the actual survivor France Dejak, which was told in 1989 for the first time in Mladina, was re-told in detail as if it has been experienced by Janša's father.

 In 2008, it was reported by the newspaper Mladina that Janez Janša copied a speech by Tony Blair, the prime minister of the United Kingdom.
 It was used in 2006 for the ceremony on the 15th anniversary of the Slovenian declaration of independence.
-His office responded with the claim that it was not copied but similar to Blair's speech, and that this were only a few phrases often used for such occasions.
+His office responded with the claim that it was not copied but similar to Blair's speech, and that these were only a few phrases often used for such occasions.
 A few of these sentences were proclaimed the Spade of the Year by the newspaper Večer in 2006; the award is given annually to the best publicly expressed thought in Slovenia.